-Bisket Jatra celebrated in Thimi has its own flavor unlike the Bisket Jatra in other places in Bhaktapur.
+Bisket Jatra celebrated in Thimi has its own flavor, unlike the Bisket Jatra in other places in Bhaktapur.
 Thimi is an ancient town settled by Newar people.
 It is located at the center of three major cities of Kathmandu valley: Bhaktapur, Lalitpur, and Kathmandu.
 Therefore, this city is also named Madhyapur.
 It denotes Mid-city in the Nepali language.

 It lies about ten kilometers east of Katmandu and some 3km from Tribhuvan International Airport.
-This city is on the way towards Bhaktapur from Kathmandu.
+This city is on the way toward Bhaktapur from Kathmandu.
 This ancient city is rich in cultural and traditional values.
 It is one of the few townships where one can experience the genuine Newari culture, in terms of both festivals and lifestyle.

-Bisket Jatra of Thimi is also called Sindur Jatra (Vermilion Powder Festival) as you can see all people’s faces covered with orange color.
+Bisket Jatra of Thimi is also called Sindur Jatra (Vermilion Powder Festival) as you can see all people’s faces are covered with orange color.
 In Thimi, it is celebrated for three days.

 On Nepali New Year’s eve, the Jatra (festival) takes place in the Vishnuvir Temple area nearby Balkumari.
 On the evening of the first day of the year, it takes place in the Siddhikali temple area.
-On the second day of New Year which is also the special and main day of Bisket Jatra of Thimi, it takes place early in the morning at Balkumari Temple area.
+On the second day of New Year which is also the special and main day of Bisket Jatra of Thimi, it takes place early in the morning at the Balkumari Temple area.
 Balkumari is the most revered temple in Thimi.

 On the main day (3rd day of the festival) early in the morning people from the various parts of Thimi bring chariots (Khats) carrying images of different Gods to the premises of Balkumari Temple.
 These khats are carried on their shoulders and parade up and down the streets with sindur (orange powder) hurled at them.